janneyk/calendars-data/README.md

 The article is currently in preparation.
 Until it is published, please cite this repository:

-> Yrjö-Koskinen, J., Miton, H., &  Morin, O. (2026).
+> Yrjö-Koskinen, J., Miton, H., &  Morin, O. (submitted).
 Code and data for "How to build a calendar: A global survey of calendars reveals constraints on their evolution".
 GitHub. https://github.com/janneyk/calendars-data

 This section will be updated with the full reference once the article is published.